freddan88/dev-scripts/README.md

 ###### Dependencies:
 _You need to have PHP a Web Browser and some tools installed:_
 > Examples:
-> - Browser: Google Chrome
+> - Example Browser: Chrome
-> - Browser: Mozilla Firefox
+> - Example Browser: Firefox
 > - PHP: Bundled in MAMP
 > - PHP: Bundled in XAMP
 > - PHP: From PHP.net